How to switch from Avalara

 By the time you finish this guide, you should have the following:

-- A full backup of your historical tax data.
+- A complete backup of your historical tax data from Avalara.

-- A clean cutover plan for both SST and non-SST filings.
+- A clear cutover plan for both SST and non-SST filings.

-- Verification that tax is being calculated accurately in TaxCloud.
+- Verification that tax is being calculated accurately in TaxCloud’s calculation engine.

 Preparing for the switch